-Debt outstanding at December 31, 2017 consisted of fixed-rate borrowings of \$2.2 billion.
+Debt outstanding at December 31, 2018 consisted of fixed-rate borrowings of \$4.4 billion (in U.S. dollar equivalent).
 Changes in interest rates impact the fair values of fixed-rate debt, but do not impact earnings or cash flows.
-We did not have any variable-rate borrowings at December 31, 2017.
+We did not have any variable-rate borrowings at December 31, 2018.
+At December 31, 2018, we maintained \$389.9 million of commercial paper.
+Commercial paper is considered a fixed rate borrowing; however, because maturities for commercial paper are generally less than 90 days, commercial paper is considered subject to interest rate fluctuations.